danielabdi-noaa/interp/README.md

-      -t, --template           template grib file that the output grib file is based on -c, --clusters-per-rank  number of clusters per MPI rank -f, --fields             comma separated list indices of fields in grib file that are to be interpolated
+      -t, --template           template grib file that the output grib file is based on -c, --clusters-per-rank  number of clusters per MPI rank -f, --fields             comma separated list indices of fields in grib file that are to be interpolated -n, --neighbors          number of neighbors to be used during solution for weights using source points -ni, --neighbors-interp  number of neighbors to be used during interpolation at target points

 ## Requirements
 - C++ Eigen library